DeeMainiac/SCR_Mod/README.md

 Content relating to the SCP Foundation, including the SCP Foundation logo, is licensed under [Creative Commons Sharealike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) and all concepts originate from http://www.scpwiki.com and its authors.
 This includes the sprites/xml in this project as well.
 However, keep in mind most sprites I've done for this project are spliced, so I don't recommend using them anywhere but for the context of RimWorld.

-# Contact me
+# Contact

-send a bug report right here on GitHub
+Send a bug report right here on GitHub

 @me on the RimWorld discord (DeeMainiac#2893) preferably in #mod-general